3 Easy Mountains To Hike With Your Kids

 1. Little Adam’s Peak, Ella

 Ella is a quaint town surrounded by mountains of tea plantations, with little shops and cafes, and the road leading to Little Adam’s Peak is just off the main road.
 The hike is fairly manageable for children above the age of six (roughly).
 It’s about a 4.5 km hike, which should ideally take you around one hour to get through, that’s if your kids aren’t being too fussy.
 Remember to pack snacks to make the experience more enjoyable!
 The last 20 mins can be a little steep so it may be advisable to take a stick with you to help you on your way down.
-Little Adam’s Peak is incomparable in height and grandeur of the more famous Adam’s Peak, but it provides some stunning views for minimum effort!

 2. Laxapana Falls

 Situated in the Maskeliya area, Laxapana Falls is a must when you’re in Hatton.
 It is one of Sri Lanka’s tallest waterfalls, and it truly is a sight to see, but instead of a proper mountain hike, the climb to Laxapana is through a long staircase.
 Keep in mind that because of the waterfall, the pathway tends to be a little wet and slippery, so wear proper shoes!
 Remind your kids to be careful when running around too and keep them close to you.
 Also, because of the high water flow of Laxapana, it is advised that you don’t swim under the waterfall, instead, we recommend you and your family take a few snacks to enjoy near the waterfall before you begin your journey down.
-If you are looking for some local treats that your kids will enjoy to take on the hike, click here.
+Here are some local treats that your kids will love to munch on during the hike.

 Another popular attraction around Hatton is the famous Horton Plains National Park.
-Here, you and your family can take a trail which will take you through the park’s wilderness and you will finally end up at the cliff commonly known as World’s End.
-The park has a diverse range of plants– different to the rest of the island; the park is also home to many animals, and you are almost guaranteed to see a Sambar deer.
+Here, you and your family can take a trail which will take you through the park’s wilderness and you will finally end up at the cliff edge, commonly known as World’s End.
+The park has a diverse range of flora — different to the rest of the island; and is home to many animals, and you are almost guaranteed to see a Sambar deer.
 It is also a bird-watching paradise.
 However, keep in mind not to touch or feed any of the wild animals in the park, as this could be fatal to them.